EternalllZM/rtd-codz/docs/source/rules.rst

 - **You may only have one account on the server.**

 Please do not join with an alternate account onto the server or use one to evade a punishment.
-If you have a legitimate reason to join with an alternate account, please contact Modmail in order to get it approved.
+If you have a legitimate reason to join with another account, please contact Modmail immediately in order to get it approved.

 - **Do not imitate Staff in any way**